antoinecarme/TimeSeriesData/Stat_FR_CommExt/README.md

 <EN> French foreign trade monthly report by region (Gov source) </EN>
 <FR> Statistiques nationales du commerce extérieur (source : Douane) </FR>

-This is a sample use case of a set  of foreign trade datasets providing the import/export fiugures for each product and each desitination.
+This is a sample use case of a set  of foreign trade datasets providing the import/export figures for each product and each desitination.

-It is used here to get a hierarchical time series dataset for pyaf (Python Automatic Forecasting, https://github.com/antoinecarme/pyaf/issues/9 ) demo pruoses () .
+It is used here to get a hierarchical time series dataset for pyaf (Python Automatic Forecasting, https://github.com/antoinecarme/pyaf/issues/9 ) demo purposes .

 Pyaf demo uses wine exports  in  euros and kgs per wine type (Champagne, Bordeaux, etc) and variant (white, red, sparkling) for each destination country on a monthly basis (between 2012 and 2016).